Physical Determination of the Action: Genesis of algebra

-\subsection{Genesis of Algebra}
+\section{Genesis of algebra}

-The essence of arithmetic laws - Mach \cite{Mach - Raum und Geometrie} explains - is to introduce novel ways of 'mediated counting'.
-Each arithmetic law establishes an abbreviating relation between two ways - the laborious direct and the elegant indirect - of counting.
+''Calculating is an indirect or mediated way of counting'', explains Mach \cite{Mach - Zahl und Mass}.
+Every arithmetic law establishes an abbreviating relation between two ways - the laborious direct and the elegant indirect - of counting.
 The result can always be deduced in the more complicated direct way from the definition of elementary counting.
-In a \emph{mathematical proof} we essentially reduce complex relations between derived terms (sums, products, integrals etc.) to the relation $1=1$ of basic elements (numbers).
+In a \emph{mathematical proof} one essentially reduces complex relations between derived terms (sums, products, integrals etc.) to the relation $1=1$ of basic elements (number symbols).